peteretep/peteretep.github.io/_posts/2016-05-01-wind-turbine-blades.md

 Disadvantages to this method include \citecrutchlow_changing_2004:

-\begindescription
-  \item [Lower quality laminates:] The quality of the laminates depends on the percentage of voids (not wetted out areas) in the material.
+  * Lower quality laminates: The quality of the laminates depends on the percentage of voids (not wetted out areas) in the material.
 Open moulding is generally done by hand so the quality will depend on the individual operator.
-  \item [Heavier components:] Manually wetting out areas results in laminates with a high resin content.
+  * Heavier components: Manually wetting out areas results in laminates with a high resin content.
 This means the components are heavier and more expensive than they need to be.
-  \item [Environment, Health and Safety:] Polyester and epoxy resins release volatile organic compounds (VOC's) that are dangerous to human health and harm the environment.
+  * Environment, Health and Safety: Polyester and epoxy resins release volatile organic compounds (VOC's) that are dangerous to human health and harm the environment.
 As wetting out is a manual process, the operators may be exposed to a high level of VOC's.
 \enddescription

 ## Vacuum Moulding